Erudite-jay/password-validator/README.md

 3. Follow the instructions to input a password.
 4. The script will validate the password based on the defined criteria.
 5. If the password is valid, a confirmation message will be displayed.
 Otherwise, the user will be prompted to enter a new password that meets the requirements.
+6. Ask User whether he wants to continue making password in 3 times wrong password input and ask to retry in 6 times wrong passsword input

 ## Requirements